 "Australians are spending an average of nine hours a day looking at screens – more time than we’re spending sleeping."

-Here are some tips for giving yourself a daily reboot:
+Tips for giving yourself a daily reboot

 During the day